-Cost Estimate
+Deliverables and Cost Estimate

+CMA

 This work will be done by contractors with specific expertise in app development using Titanium software.
-The production and distribution of the CMA app will be completed prior to the 2015 field season.
+The production and distribution of the CMA app will be completed in accordance with the timeline above.
 Prompt delivery of the app will require timely review and feedback from the workgroup.
-The 2015 app as describe above can be delivered for $3000.00.
+The 2015 app as described above can be delivered for $3000.00.
 The contractors will be available for weekly meetings if necessary, for review.
 The contractors will also provide a users manual and training for users(if requested).
 Change orders outside of scope will be billed at $75.00 per hour.
+No work to be billed over the agreed $3000.00 will be conducted without prior written consent by NEIWPCC.

 The BW! app will require a separate estimate.